François Villon: Le Testament, 1461

 The next date for which there are recorded whereabouts for Villon is the summer of 1461; Villon wrote that he spent that summer in the bishop's prison at Meung-sur-Loire.
 His crime is not known, but in Le Testament ("The Testament") dated that year he inveighs bitterly against Bishop Thibault d'Aussigny, who held the See of Orléans.
-Villon may have been released as part of a general jail-delivery at the accession of King Louis XI and became a free man again on 2 October 1461.
+Villon may have been released as part of a general amnesty at the accession of King Louis XI and became a free man again on 2 October 1461.

 In 1461, he wrote his most famous work, Le Testament (or Le Grand Testament, as it is also known).

 In the autumn of 1462, he was once more living in the cloisters of Saint-Benoît.

 Banishment and disappearance

 In November 1462, Villon was imprisoned for theft.
 He was taken to the Grand Châtelet fortress that stood at what is now Place du Châtelet in Paris.
 In default of evidence, the old charge of burgling the College of Navarre was revived.
 No royal pardon arrived to counter the demand for restitution, but bail was accepted and Villon was released.
 However, he fell promptly into a street quarrel.
 He was arrested, tortured and condemned to be hanged ("pendu et étranglé"), although the sentence was commuted to banishment by the parlement on 5 January 1463.

 Villon's fate after January 1463 is unknown.
 Rabelais retells two stories about him which are usually dismissed as without any basis in fact.
 Anthony Bonner speculated that the poet, as he left Paris, was "broken in health and spirit."
 Bonner writes further:

 He might have died on a mat of straw in some cheap tavern, or in a cold, dank cell; or in a fight in some dark street with another French coquillard; or perhaps, as he always feared, on a gallows in a little town in France.
 We will probably never know.